TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/cobol/index.md

            ELSE
               DISPLAY "Usage: please input a number"
            STOP RUN.

 ```

 {% endraw %}

-[Even Odd](https://sampleprograms.io/projects/even-odd) in [Cobol](https://sampleprograms.io/languages/cobol) was written by:
+Even Odd in [Cobol](https://sampleprograms.io/languages/cobol) was written by:

 - Ron Zuckerman
 - Sudhanshu Dubey

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- ShivaniThevar

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:11:58.
-The solution was first committed on Oct 09 2021 21:24:10.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution